• Skip to main content

 Top tips and tricks:

-• If you don’t have a cast-iron skillet, you can use any oven-safe non-stick skillet or line a rimmed baking sheet with parchment paper.
+• If you don’t have a cast-iron skillet, you can use any oven-safe non-stick skillet, line a rimmed baking sheet with parchment paper, or use a greased baking dish.

 • This recipe assumes your thighs are approximately three to four ounces each.
 If they are larger or smaller, they will take more or less time to cook.
-Instead of relying on timing this recipe, it’s better to cook to the correct temperature, 165 degrees F.
+Instead of relying on timing this recipe, it’s better to cook to the correct temperature, 165°F.

-• If your thighs are larger than five ounces, I recommend that you cut them in half.
+• If your thighs are larger than five ounces, I recommend cutting them in half.

 • If after baking, your bacon isn’t quite as brown as you like it, put the skillet under your broiler for a minute or two.